 - For the latest news and expert tips on getting the best deals this year, take a look at our Black Friday 2021 and Cyber Monday 2021 guides.

 And so, Nintendo fans, keep on reading and we'll run through all of Redd's paintings and how you can spot which ones are not the real deal.

-How to spot a fake painting: are Redd’s paintings are real or fake
+How to spot a fake painting: are Redd's paintings are real or fake?

-Well first up, there are some paintings that are always going to be real and you can purchase them worry-free such as the Moody painting.
+If you want to spot a fake painting in Animal Crossing: New Horizons, there are a few things you need to know.
+First up, there are some paintings that are always going to be real and you can purchase them worry-free such as the Moody painting.
 But to spot if you are dealing with a real or a fake one can be tricky as you will be looking for differences, some really small, from what the painting should look like.

 Animal Crossing: New Horizons real paintings

 - Calm painting

 - Common painting

 - Dynamic painting

 - Flowery painting